 Collaborative Awards in Science and Engineering (CASE) projects working in partnership with industry to address innovative questions across our four research themes.

 To submit a project proposal for consideration for funding from the SoCoBio DTP Studentship Call, please complete the SoCoBio Project Proposal Form.
 Follow the guidance notes accompanying the proposal form and FAQs document.
+The next call for project proposals will be in June 2023.

 Acceptance of a project does not guarantee that the project goes ahead, as this will depend on student choice.
 However, projects with matched funding from industry are permitted to recruit directly to that studentship.